Giants' Hunter Strickland to Undergo Surgery for Hand Injury After Punching Door

 San Francisco Giants closer Hunter Strickland reportedly punched a door after blowing a save Monday night against the Miami Marlins, fracturing his pitching hand in the process, according to Alex Pavlovic of NBC Sports Bay Area.

 Strickland will require surgery and will be out at least six to eight weeks, per Pavlovic.
-According to Jerry McDonald of the Mercury News, he specifically fractured his right pinky finger.
+According to Jerry McDonald of the Mercury News, he fractured his right pinky finger.

 "After the game, he had a little snap and punched a door," Giants manager Bruce Bochy said Tuesday, per McDonald.